lombax85/read_it_later/README.md

    docker-compose exec app chown -R www-data:www-data *
    ```

 8. The application should now be running.
-Access it in your web browser at:
+Access it in your web browser at (remember accept the self-signed certificate, https is needed for recording working on iOS):
    ```
    https://localhost:8443
    ```

-   Note: You may see a warning about the self-signed certificate.
-This is expected in a development environment and you can safely proceed.

 ## Development